“There once lived a man and his wife who had long wished for a child, but in vain.”

 Ah, the magic of fairy tales: instant love/lust/convenient connections and the inevitable, easily-avoidable mishaps.
 Those things aside, this is the first time the witch, or Mother Gothel, is named.
 Mother Gothel is said to be a term for “godmother” in Germany,* so this interpretation of a godmother is certainly a dark one.

-Okay, at this point in my analysis of Rapunzel, I had an epiphany about the godmother present in modern (Disney) interpretations of Cinderella.
+Okay, at this point in my analysis of Rapunzel, I started thinking about the godmother present in modern (Disney) interpretations of Cinderella.
 I have added my thoughts about that in my Cinderella post, which, if you’re interested, you can read here.

 Since Rapunzel carelessly told Mother Gothel about the King’s son, Mother Gothel slaps Rapunzel a few times, cuts off her hair, then somehow transports Rapunzel to “a waste and desert place, where she lived in great woe and misery.”
 Getting Rapunzel and herself out of the tower with Rapunzel’s hair is not explained, naturally.